 A new clause “Reform of civil partnership” has been tabled for Report stage of the Bill, in the names of Tim Loughton and others, which would require the Secretary of State to make regulations, to take effect within six months of the Bill being passed, “to change the law relating to civil partnership to bring about equality between same-sex couples and other couples in terms of their future ability or otherwise to form civil partnerships”.

 The birth and subsequent death of a baby who is born alive must be registered, whatever the length of the completed pregnancy.
 When a baby is stillborn (born dead) after 24 weeks pregnancy, the stillbirth must be registered in the stillbirth register.
 The process for registering a stillbirth combines features of both birth and death registration.

 There is no provision to allow the registration of stillbirths before the 24th week of pregnancy.
-The charity Sands (Stillbirth and Neonatal Death charity) provides forms of certificate that health care staff may use or adapt for a baby stillborn before 24 weeks pregnancy.

 On a number of occasions, the Government has indicated that it has no plans to change the definition of stillbirth, which is based on clinical evidence and the age of viability.